exekube/exekube/docs/index.md

-!!! danger

-    The docs are currently outdated and will be updated for the 0.1.0 release.

 # Exekube documentation

-Exekube is an "Infrastructure as Code" modular framework for managing Kubernetes, built with Terraform and Helm.
+Exekube is an "Infrastructure as Code" modular framework for managing the whole lifecycle of Kubernetes-based projects.
+Exekube is built with Terraform, Terragrunt, and Helm as its developer interfaces.

+!!! note
+    Documentation is for Exekube version **0.1.0**.

+    Check all Exekube releases: <https://github.com/exekube/exekube/releases>

 ## Introduction